coder/docs/admin/environment-management/cvms.md

 ### Docker

-To add Docker, be sure to install the `docker` packages into your image.
+To add Docker, install the `docker` packages into your image.
 For a seamless experience, use [systemd](#systemd) and register the `docker` service so `dockerd` runs automatically during initialization.